 In a free, open society, every individual should be free to follow his own conscience and to decide how he governs his consciousness, as long as this harms no others.
 For millions of people using psychedelics and MDMA, this is important for their lives in personal, spiritual and cultural ways.
-The right to pursue such a living therefore must be protected.
+The right to pursue such a living must be protected.

 The pursuit of happiness, self-understanding and joy are fundamental human goals.
-For years the UN has recognized that for many people, using psychedelics is a part of a genuine spiritual practice, comparable to meditation and yoga.
+For years the UN has recognized that using psychedelics is, for many people, a part of a genuine spiritual practice, comparable to meditation and yoga.
 Furthermore psychedelics show promise in treating a wide range of medical conditions.

 There is wide scientific consensus that psychedelics and MDMA are far less harmful to individuals and to society when compared with alcohol.
 In the Netherlands, hundreds of thousands of psychedelic mushrooms (psilocybin) are sold legally every year.
 Dutch health authorities and law enforcement both agree there are few problems connected with the use of psychedelic mushrooms.

 It is important to emphasize a statistical perspective on risk, rather than worst-case scenarios which are few and far between.
 Nothing is risk-free, including psychedelics and MDMA.
-But by putting risk in perspective, considering the millions of doses consumed every year, psychedelics and MDMA do not appear particularly risky, comparing to activities considered relatively harmless (such as various sports).
+But by putting risk in perspective, considering the millions of doses consumed every year, psychedelics and MDMA do not appear particularly risky, compared to activities considered relatively harmless (such as various sports).

 The ban on psychedelics, MDMA and other drugs is supposed to be a public health measure, but the ban is based neither on a risk assessment nor a cost-benefit analysis.

-The World Health Organization (WHO) is through international treaties (Convention of Psychotropic Substances, 1971) given special responsibility to prove that a ban on personal use of certain drugs is a good public health measure.
+The World Health Organization (WHO) is given through international treaties (Convention of Psychotropic Substances, 1971) special responsibility to prove that a ban on personal use of certain drugs is a good public health measure.
 This has never been the case with psychedelics or MDMA.

 This prohibition appears to be rooted in fear, an outdated policy and prejudices, rather than documentation.